-In contrast, hikers who use a hydration system tend to take small sips of water throughout the hike.
-Taking small sips of water is especially recommended during strenuous activities as it doesn’t cause a splashing sensation in the stomach.
+In contrast, hikers who use a hydration bladder tend to take small sips of water throughout the hike.
+Taking small sips of water is especially recommended during strenuous activities because it doesn’t cause a splashing sensation in the stomach.

-Storing options greatly depend on the backpack that you are using.
+Storing options greatly depend on the backpack you are using.

 If you are planning to carry water bottles, you should use a backpack that has side pockets as this is the most convenient/accessible place to store them.
-However, on long hiking trips you will probably have to put some water bottles also in the main compartment as side pockets usually can’t hold more than two 1-liter bottles.
-Then after you empty the bottles from side pockets you replace them with full bottles from the main compartment.
+However, on long hiking trips you will probably have to put some water bottles also in the main compartment because side pockets usually can’t hold more than two 1-liter bottles.
+After you empty the bottles from side pockets you replace them with full bottles from the main compartment.